MIRI Optics and Focal Plane

 Integral field units (IFUs)

-Main article: JWST Integral Field Spectroscopy
+See also: JWST Integral Field Spectroscopy

 The optical path through the IFUs begins with the four toroidal mirrors, which comprise the anamorphic pre-optics (APO) module.
 The APO re-images the input focal plane (8" × 8") onto the image slicer mirror.
 Light exits the IFU through individual pupil masks for each beam, then through individual slitlets.
 Reimaging mirrors behind the slitlets relay the beam to the input of the appropriate spectrometer.